 Shooting headshots isn’t a science experiment: its relationship building between two people to capture a comfortable, natural moment.
 Emulating the expression yourself builds that mutual trust.

 These are the nine steps I follow when capturing professional headshots in a time-constrained setting.
-For more creative shoots that enable you to work within a unique environment or capture a unique perspective, mix, match, and omit these different steps.
+For more creative shoots, like getting personal branding photos for entrepreneurs, that enable you to work within a unique environment or capture a unique perspective, mix, match, and omit these different steps.

 Show your model the photos as you shoot